zzzprojects/docs/entityframework-classic.net/pages/features/audit.md

 ### AutoSave Set
 To automatically save the audit trail in your database, you need to specify the `DbSet<>` in which audit entries will be added then saved.

-One of those following set must be added to your context:
+One of those following sets must be added to your context:

 | Name | Description | Example |
 | :--- | :---------- | :------ |